-Our lucky winning number for the 30th Classics Club Spin is...
+Our lucky winning number for the 33rd Classics Club Spin is...
+Eighteen!
 According to my announcement post, this means I will be reading...
-Demian by Hermann Hess.
+"The Lady of the Camellias" by Alexandre Dumas fils.
 According to Goodreads...
-"In 'Demian', Hermann Hesse dramatizes the dilemma of the marked man, the outcast, the quasi-criminal hero who rejects society and strives to find a higher meaning … Continue reading The Classics Club Spin #ccspin #30 pick for TCL!
+"Marguerite Gautier is a courtesan in the city of Paris.
+The symbol of her character is the camellia, pale and … Continue reading The Classics Club Spin #ccspin #33 pick for TCL!

 Book Review for “Strangers in the Night” by Heather Webb.
 Summary: "In the golden age of Hollywood, two of the brightest stars would define--and defy--an era...
 She was the small-town southern beauty transformed into a Hollywood love goddess.
 He was the legendary crooner whose voice transfixed the world.
 They were Ava Gardner and Frank Sinatra. … Continue reading Their Way.

 Book Review for “Pardonable Lies” (Maisie Dobbs #3) by Jacqueline Winspear.
 Summary: "A deathbed plea from his wife leads Sir Cecil Lawton to seek the aid of Maisie Dobbs, psychologist and investigator.
 As Maisie soon learns, Agnes Lawton never accepted that her aviator son was killed in the Great War, a torment that led her … Continue reading Avoiding painful truths.

 TCL Joins the Classics Club Spin #ccspin #33!

 To find out more about this unique reading challenge, please visit The Classics Club Blog for the rules and link-up post.
 Yes, I've decided to continue to join in this reading challenge!
 I now have a longer list than just 20 classic books that I've long wanted to read, but that just means more for … Continue reading TCL Joins the Classics Club Spin #ccspin #33!

 Arrivals and Departures.